5 Tips for Buying Non-fiction Books for the School Library

 • small-size glue gunElectric glue gun & glue – I can’t tell you how often during my first couple years I was asked if I had one, so finally I purchased 2 small ones.
 I discovered they’re also a great way to make quick binding repairs for books with loose covers!

 • Extension cords – A school librarian can never have enough extension cords.
 I keep various lengths, from 2-pronged 6′ lightweight ones to 100′ 3-pronged heavy duty ones.
 Image of Power CordsI also found it advantageous to keep a few surge protectors handy, especially ones with very long cords.
-And I barcoded every one of these for teacher checkout, because when I didn’t, I never got them back!
+I barcode every item for teacher checkout, because when I didn’t, I never got them back!
 Velcro ties in different lengths are very handy to keep each cord neatly wrapped.

 And here’s a video on the proper over-under way to wind up those long cords and cables we have in the library: